guenthereder/NodeMcuHomekitMqtt/README.md

 A DIY IoT sensor that exposes temperature/humidity data to Apple HomeKit and MQTT brokers using an ESP8266 (NodeMCU) and BME280 sensor.

+There are many good solutions out there, due to some unknown reason I could not get them to work as I'd liked.
+This is why here is another solution.

 ## Features

 - 📶 WiFi configuration via captive portal